-- FCPS' governmental funds reported a combined fund balance of \$201.4 million, representing a decrease of \$(17.8) million from the prior fiscal year. - On June 30, 2019, the General Fund, which accounts for the main operating activities of FCPS, reported an ending fund balance of \$135.1 million, a decrease of \$(3.5) million from June 30, 2018.
-The unassigned portion of the General Fund's fund balance was \$0.1 million, which is available for future spending at FCPS' discretion. - The Capital Projects Fund ended fiscal year 2019 with a fund balance of \$24.4 million, a decrease of \$(15.7) million over prior fiscal year.
+- FCPS' governmental funds reported a combined fund balance of \$194.6 million, representing a decrease of \$(6.8) million from the prior fiscal year.
+The reduction is primarily due to loss of revenue in Food and Nutrition Services as a result of school closures during the COVID-19 pandemic. - On June 30, 2020, the General Fund, which accounts for the main operating activities of FCPS, reported an ending fund balance of \$144.5 million, an increase of \$9.4 million from June 30, 2019.
+The unassigned portion of the General Fund's fund balance was \$1.7 million, which is available for future spending at FCPS' discretion. - The Capital Projects Fund ended fiscal year 2020 with a fund balance of \$19.7 million, a decrease of \$(4.7) million over prior fiscal year.
 This is restricted for construction projects in progress or starting in the near future.